Eziclip

 KrispvsEziclip

-The free Krisp alternative for cleaning audio files — in your browser, nothing uploaded
+The free Krisp alternative for cleaning audio files — right in your browser

-Sound Enhancer is a free, in-browser tool that cleans a recorded audio file: it removes background noise, shapes the result with content presets (Vocal, Podcast, Voiceover, Instrument, Music), boosts quiet recordings, and exports a lossless WAV — all on your own device, with nothing uploaded, no watermark and no sign-up.
+Sound Enhancer is a free, in-browser tool that cleans a recorded audio file: it removes background noise, shapes the result with content presets (Vocal, Podcast, Voiceover, Instrument, Music), boosts quiet recordings, and exports a lossless WAV — right in your browser, with no watermark and no sign-up.
 It is not the same kind of tool as Krisp: Krisp is a desktop/driver app that cancels noise in real time during live calls (Zoom, Meet, Teams), is voice-only, and puts its full feature set behind a paid subscription beyond limited free minutes.
 If you need to clean a file after recording — and it might be music, not just speech — Sound Enhancer does that job free; if you need noise gone live, mid-call, Krisp is the right tool.

 Eziclip vs Krisp, side by side